MicrosoftDocs/winrt-api/windows.system/shutdownmanager_ispowerstatesupported_922219943.md

 ## -description

 Gets whether a given [power state](powerstate.md) is supported on a fixed-purpose device.

 ## -parameters

 ### -param powerState
+The power state to be examined.

 ## -returns
+This method returns TRUE if the power state is supported on the specified device, and FALSE otherwise.

 ## -remarks